-- Communication from the authorities: - - - - Communication from the complainant: October 2018 - Communication from the IPU: Letter addressed to the President of Afghanistan (September 2018), letter addressed to the President of the Wolesi Jirga (August and September 2018); letter addressed to the Independent Election Complaints Commission (August 2018) - Communications from the IPU to the complainant: September and October 2018 complainants claim that the decisions were politically motivated and excluded the two parliamentarians from the electoral process because they had been critical of the current government.
-According to the complainant, the accusations against them are false and baseless.
+- Communication from the authorities: - - - Communication from the complainant: October 2018 - Communication from the IPU: Letter addressed to the President of Afghanistan (September 2018), letter addressed to the President of the Wolesi Jirga (August and September 2018); letter addressed to the Independent Election Complaints Commission (August 2018) - Communications from the IPU to the complainant (September and October 2018)

+The complainants allege that the process violated guarantees of due process and the presumption of innocence protected under the Afghan Constitution.
+The complainants claim that the decisions were politically motivated and excluded the two parliamentarians from the electoral process because they had been critical of the current government.
+According to the complainants, the accusations against them are false and baseless.